alexlongshaw/alexlongshaw.github.io/_posts/2016-05-27-set-up-aws-certificate-manager-with-nginx.md

 I was recently tasked with getting an SSL certificate for uvd.co.uk (or TLS I should say).
 We’ve used them on a few websites before which has worked great in the production environment, but we’ve always had ugly ‘insecure content’ warnings on our testing and staging environments.
 I was keen to avoid this and not wanting to buy two certificates, I looked at the free offerings.

-The main player that’s had a lot of press attention is [Let’s Encrypt](https://letsencrypt.org/).
+The main player that’s had a lot of press attention is [Let’s Encrypt](https://letsencrypt.org/){:target="_blank" rel="noopener"}.
 They’ve been doing some great work and whilst being used in production environments, it still takes some work to setup and requires renewal every 90 days.
 This can be automated but caused me to look at what else was out there.

-Earlier this year, Amazon released [AWS Certificate Manager (ACM)](https://aws.amazon.com/certificate-manager/), which provides free SSL certificates for its customers.
+Earlier this year, Amazon released [AWS Certificate Manager (ACM)](https://aws.amazon.com/certificate-manager/){:target="_blank" rel="noopener"}, which provides free SSL certificates for its customers.
 All you have to do it pay for the resources.
 You can only use these on Elastic Load Balancing (ELB), which is great for us as that’s exactly what we use.

 ### So, let’s get started.